metio/terraform-provider-k8s/docs/data-sources/operator_tigera_io_api_server_v1_manifest.md

 Optional:

 - `api_server_deployment` (Attributes) APIServerDeployment configures the calico-apiserver (or tigera-apiserver in Enterprise) Deployment.
-Ifused in conjunction with ControlPlaneNodeSelector or ControlPlaneTolerations, then these overridestake precedence. (see [below for nested schema](#nestedatt--spec--api_server_deployment))
+If used in conjunction with ControlPlaneNodeSelector or ControlPlaneTolerations, then these overrides take precedence. (see [below for nested schema](#nestedatt--spec--api_server_deployment))

 <a id="nestedatt--spec--api_server_deployment"></a>
 ### Nested Schema for `spec.api_server_deployment`